borg286/sevtech2/README.md

 * Shift/Sneak on your grave to retrieve your items.

-* Keep 4 wolf pelts for creating awesome boots in the next age.
+* Keep 4 wild dog pelts for creating awesome boots in the next age.

-* Once you get a saddle, go tame a horse(repeatedly trying to ride it) to speed up traversing the overworld.
+* Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
 He can jump stone fence, but only with you riding.
 Be sure to bring a fence and lead with you for when you want to get off your high horse.
 Alternatively live near an ocean and use a raft to visit new places, taking care with the sharks and piranhas that attack when you get to shore.
 Piranhas jump out at you.

-* You can repair your stone tools on the go by crafting it with cobble

 * Instead of killing chicken, use Flint Shears to get lots of feathers.
 Each time they take damage but don't run away.

 * If you find a village you can often trade hides for leather so you can skip the leather making process.

+* You can also trade fleece for string with better results than transforming it with work blade.

 * Be on the lookout for Sakura, Eucalyptus or Dark Oak trees.
 You'll need the logs to upgrade your work stump into the mk2 version.
 It can hold full stacks of items for repeated crafting, and takes fewer whacks.

-* A flint workblade
+* You can use punji sticks (crafted from sugar cane) to damage mobs.
+Can place on hoppers for collection, and on walls to deter spiders.

+* Lit fibre torches(right click unlit one on fire) are not as good as vanilla torches.
+They only provide a light level of 10, meaning mobs can still spawn 3 blocks away.
+Craft them into totem torches using 2 sticks for much better lighting.
+Note they occupy their square so may get in the way  and be placed on the ceiling.
+Since the totem torch doesn't require charcoal/coal to make you can get and will need a large supply.
+Use a Flint Workblade to instantly get sticks from leaves and fibre from weeds.
+Bring 3 workblades with you if you want to stock up.

+* The red cedar tree needed for the fire hopper requires a totemic ceremony to convert any sapling to red cedar sapling.

+* If you can't find any sharks use a strainer together with a survivalist’s strainer to collect shark teeth (5% chance over 10 minutes is almost guaranteed).

+* If your grave gets removed (eg by the Hydra), you can recover it by using the **/tmg_restore** command from Tomb Many Graves mod.

+* Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable. (possibly age 2 needed, can't confirm)

+## Tools

+* Flint Hatchet: strictly a gateway into a crafting stump.
+Upgrade to stone axe ASAP.

+* Flint pickaxe: strictly a gateway into a cobble.
+Upgrade to stone pickaxe ASAP.

+* Flint spear: instantly break weeds(fiber) and leaves(sticks) without reducing durability like the workblade does.
+4 damage as melee and ranged, but throwing it risks breaking it.

+* Whittling knife: only used to make totems.
+Scroll or right click in air to switch selected totem animals.

+* Flint workblade:

     * Can be used to instantly cut shrubs and leaves for twine and sticks respectively.